Wanna Be with You (Lead song)

-Wanna Be With You is the nineteenth single released by the Japanese hip-hop group Lead, and their first single of the year, released on March 14, 2012.
+"Wanna Be with You" is the nineteenth single released by the Japanese hip-hop group Lead, and their first single of the year, released on March 14, 2012.
 It was their final single before their studio album Now or Never.
 The single charted well on Oricon, taking the number three spot for the week and remaining on the charts for three weeks.

 The single was released in five formats, a standard CD, a limited edition CD+DVD and three limited CD only editions.
-Each limited edition contained different b-sides on the CD portion, along with differing cover art.
+Each limited edition contained different B-sides on the CD portion, along with differing cover art.

 Information

-Wanna Be With You is the nineteenth single released by the Japanese hip-hop group Lead.
-It was their first single of 2012 and the final single before the release of their studio album Now or Never, which would be released four months later in July.
+"Wanna Be with You" was their first single of 2012 and the final single before the release of their studio album Now or Never, which would be released four months later in July.
 The single charted well on the Oricon Singles Charts, taking the #3 spot for the week and remaining on the charts for three consecutive weeks.
 The single became their second consecutive single to chart in the top ten on Oricon, and their first single ever to chart in the top five.

 The single was released in five editions, a standard CD and four limited editions that corresponded to each member, each harboring different content and cover art.
 The standard edition harbored the title track, the coupling track "Hungry Sniper" and both songs' corresponding instrumentals.
-Jacket A, which corresponded with lead vocalist Hiroki, contained the title track, the coupling track "Color" (stylized as COLOR) - which was available on every limited edition - and the corresponding instrumentals on the CD portion.
+Jacket A, which corresponded with lead vocalist Hiroki, contained the title track, the coupling track "Color" – which was available on every limited edition – and the corresponding instrumentals on the CD portion.
 It also featured a mini radio interview with Hiroki.
 Jacket A was also the only version that was released as a CD+DVD combo pack.
 The DVD housed the music video for "Wanna Be With You" and the off-shot making video.

 Jacket B, which corresponded with lead rapper Shinya, contained the title track, the coupling tracks "Color" and "Tick Tock", and the songs' corresponding instrumentals.
 It also featured the mini radio interview, this time featuring Shinya.
 Jacket C, corresponding with Keita, featured the title track, the coupling tracks "Color" and "Last Situation", and the corresponding instrumentals.
 As with the other editions, a bonus track was featured, which was the radio interview with Keita.
-Jacket D, which corresponding with the youngest member, Akira, held the title track, the two b-sides "Color" and "Gimme Your Love", and the instrumentals for the tracks.
+Jacket D, which corresponding with the youngest member, Akira, held the title track, the two B-sides "Color" and "Gimme Your Love", and the instrumentals for the tracks.
 The bonus track was the radio interview with Akira.